yongwahooi97/python-validator/README.md

 Features:

--   unique: Check uniqueness of the value if the column in data
+-   unique: Check uniqueness of the value of the column in data
+    -   data: Dataframe that used for validation
+    -   targetColumn: Column name for validation
+    -   file: Invalid output text file name
+-   require: Check null or empty value of the column in data
     -   data: Dataframe that used for validation
     -   targetColumn: Column name for validation
     -   file: Invalid output text file name